carpentries/instructor-training/_extras/checkout.md

 The link to connect to the video conference is at the top of the Traning Demonstration Sessions Etherpad.
 Your Trainer may send an email with confirmation and/or additional instructions prior to your demo.
-If possible, plan to use a headset with built in microphone for the best audio experience.
+If possible, plan to use a headset with built-in microphone for the best audio experience.

 ### During the Demo
 For your demonstration(s), you will screen-share and live code (or teach other participatory content) for 5 minutes.
 You may use whatever notes you want, but